I Quit! I’m Never Going to Sell Another Online Course…

 Anyway, I'm giving up over six figures a year with this decision, it's not easy, but I think it's the right thing to do for me.

 So, you may be wondering, if I don't hone my Guru capabilities, what will I be doing instead?

 The model for many bloggers is pretty clear: get popular online, then sell training to people.
 It's a pretty clear cut strategy that has grown many multi-million dollar businesses.

 So, what's a blogger to do if they don't feel like Guru'ing today?

 Well, for me I'm going to continue to grow the content and traffic on NichePursuits.com like crazy.
 I also have a couple of software products (Table Labs and Link Whisper) and a couple more ideas in the hopper.

 Over the past few months, I decided to really start focusing on the traffic and earnings (affiliate earnings) growth of Niche Pursuits and some pretty impressive things have happened.
 I hired a full-time writing about 3 months ago, and I'm about to hire another one.

-Turns out when I spend more time DOING what I've been teaching in Organic Traffic Formula, I start to see results.
+Turns out when I spend more time DOING what I've been teaching in my courses I start to see results.